Zejneba/Homework_revised/README.md

 # homework_revised
-I changed repository "homework".
-Function input is now chnaged to function with excpected arguments, so I could test it with pytest.
+Repository "homework" is changed since it was written with input function.
+In this repositiory, function with excpected arguments is tested with pytest.(May 2021)